tenstorrent/tt-metal/tech_reports/prog_examples/eltwise_binary/eltwise_binary.md

----
-title: Eltwise binary
+# Eltwise binary
----

 We now build a program that will perform eltwise binary operations on a some equal-sized tensors.

-We\'ll go through any new code section by section.
+We'll go through any new code section by section.
 This builds on top of previous examples.
 Note that we have this exact, full example program in `tt_metal/programming_examples/eltwise_binary/eltwise_binary.cpp`, so you can follow along.